Alex-Oudsen/IN4387/README.txt

 *****************
 Apart from this readme, the zip archive also contains a folder, Verified_model, containing all mcrl2 files and verification tests in .mcf format used in the project.
-Also, a makefile, a testchecker and a simple-testchecker have been supplied.
+Also, a makefile and a testchecker have been supplied.

 Railway_crossing.mcrl2 contains the basic railway crossing model.
 This is the model that is described in the report and used during verification of the basic crossing.
 In addition to this file,